rmwoods/beer.ai/docs/_drafts/post-template.md

 ---
-title: My Title
+title: Post template
 author: coolguy
+read_time: false
 #notebook_src: welcome-to-compubeer.html
 header:
   image: /assets/images/kettle-feature.jpg
   teaser: /assets/images/kettle-thumbnail.jpg
 ---

-Hello, this is a draft.
-Add your shit here.
+This is a sample post.

 If you have other things to include, like an export from a notebook, you can include it like below.